 Look at the new Barangaroo neighborhood in Sydney, for instance.
 Hundreds of apartments, offices and shops and a brand new casino are being built in that area on the riverfront.

 Like mining, construction can be hard, but the salaries are really great.
 If you like physical work and hate working in an office, this could be a career for you!

 Australian food is very good.
 There are great chefs in this country, and the diverse mix of Chinese, Indian, French or Italian cuisine is amazing!
 If you’re a young chef, baker or pastry chef, you could easily get sponsored to work in Australia because people absolutely love food here!
 Cooking shows are actually the most popular shows on Australian TV right now… Can you bake croissants, cakes or cook delicious gourmet dishes?
 Then you should book a plane ticket to Melbourne or Sydney and start working for a restaurant or a hotel!
 Who knows, maybe one day you’ll open your own restaurant in Australia… Everything is possible Down Under if you’re ambitious.

 There is a shortage of doctors, nurses and dentists in rural Australia.
-If you ask to live in a remote community as an expat health professional, you could get sponsored pretty easily.
+If you ask to live in a remote community as an expat health professional, you could get sponsored pretty easily and move to Australia.
 Of course, it wouldn’t be as glamorous as Sydney, but you would certainly meet friendly, genuine people there.
 Tired of big cities and willing to help?
 Here is your dream job in Australia!
 You could earn a great salary as a doctor Down Under, and the cost of living and real estate prices are much lower in rural communities than in big cities.
 That’s a win-win situation for you!

 Now here are a few industries that don’t hire expats in Australia: